chenye/chenye.github.io/about/index.md

 This is a website that blends a blog and a portfolio.
 It will contain contents related to multi-agent simulation, artificial intelligence, as well as many other interesting topics in computer science and engineering.

+# What Is SugarScape

+SugarScape is an interesting model developed by Joshua M. Epstein and Robert Axtell.
+It simulates the dynamics of multiple agents interacting with each other in a space with limited resource (sugar).
+The simulation of the interactions between the agents and the evolution of the individual agents are the main componenets in SugarScape and other similar systems.
+Many algorithms in artificial intelligence also have the simulation and evolution features.

 # About Me

 I am a Quantitative Researcher at the Climate Corporation.
 My research interests include machine learning, data mining and optimization algorithms.
 You can find my publications in my [Google Scholar profile](https://scholar.google.com/citations?user=kHeI720AAAAJ&hl=en) or [LinkedIn](https://www.linkedin.com/pub/ye-chen/56/9b8/606).